hacobe/notes/floating_point_representation.md

 |0|0|!=0|$2^{-126} \times \sum_{i=0}^{22} f_{22-i} 2^{-i-1}$|
 |1|0|!=0|$-2^{-126} \times \sum_{i=0}^{22} f_{22-i} 2^{-i-1}$|

-The IEEE 754 standard also defines other floating point formats with varying numbers of byte and levels of precision (e.g., 8 bytes for double precision).
+The IEEE 754 standard also defines other floating point formats with varying numbers of bits and levels of precision (e.g., 64 bits for double precision).

 ## Sources